Tabish5858/Tabish5858/README.md

 I specialize in building full-stack web applications with a focus on clean architecture, performance, and shipping features that work in production - not just in development.
 My work spans frontend systems, REST API design, cloud deployments on AWS, and self-hosted server infrastructure.

-At GigBase, I own development across the full stack - frontend, backend, AWS server management, staging and production deployments, and QA.
-Alongside that, I maintain freelance client projects and have shipped independent products, including a published VS Code extension used for automated image optimization.

 ---

 ### Technical Skills